dojo/docs/dojox/mobile/FormLayout.rst

 Example 3
 ---------
-The same form using two columns layout and right align mode.
+The same form using two columns layout and rightAlign set to true.

 .. image :: FormLayout3.png